AGamingS21/vsconfig/README.md

         - when installing add extensions to config that were not in config but are now in vscode
     - create config based on what is already installed on vscode
     - xvg data directory

-## Logic
-### Installing
-- If ext is in config file but not in vscode then install add to output file
-- if ext is installed and not in config then write it back to the config file
-- if ext is already installed then do not attempt to install and include in output file
-- if ext is installed in config and installed in output then do not try and reinstall

-### Uninstalling
-- if ext is not in the config but in output file then uninstall
-- if ext is in config and output file as installed successfully but is not in vscode then remove from both files
-- if already uninstalled then do not attmpt to uninstall and remove from config file.